GFaure9/N_Bodies_Problem/README.md

 ## Usage

-To use the package, first create the configuration you want by writing it in the [data/config.yaml](data/config.yaml) file or check for the existing configurations.
+To use the library, first create the configuration you want by writing it in the [data/config.yaml](data/config.yaml) file or check for already existing configurations.
 ````commandline
 # Example of a configuration